GLSL Language

 Varying

-A varying is a variable that gets passed from the vertex shader to the frament shader.
+A varying is a variable that gets passed from the vertex shader to the fragment shader.

 In the vertex shader varyings get defined with out

-and in the fragment shader they get definied with in
+and in the fragment shader they get defined with in

 If